-Fatrin Krajka is an award winning composer and pianist based in New York City.
+Fatrin Krajka is an Albanian born American award-winning composer and pianist based in New York City.

-In addition to composition, Fatrin has established himself as a classical pianist.
-His critically acclaimed interpretational skills both a soloist and chamber musician have been showcased on numerous international concert stages including Carnegie Hall and Merkin Hall.
+In addition to composition, Fatrin has established himself as a classical pianist celebrated for his ability to generate compelling musical imagery and storytelling through sound.
+An ability that he strives to incorporate into his film works.
+Fatrin's critically acclaimed interpretive skills both a soloist and chamber musician have been showcased on numerous international concert stages including Carnegie Hall and Merkin Hall

 Originally from Albania, Fatrin was raised in a celebrated family of musicians.
 His father, with whom he originally studied composition and orchestration, is a renowned composer and songwriter.
 His mother is a former violist with the Albanian National Orchestra of Opera and Ballet.
-In 1992, Fatrin moved to New York, and was subsequently accepted to La Guardia High School for Music and Performing Arts, where he studied viola and pursued his education in piano.
-His talent rapidly flourished, and led him to hone his pianistic skills at the very prestigious Manhattan School of Music.
+After the fall of communism in 1992, Fatrin moved to New York, and was subsequently accepted to La Guardia High School for Music and Performing Arts.
+There, he studied viola and pursued his education in piano.
+His talent rapidly flourished and led him to hone his skills as a pianist at the very prestigious Manhattan School of Music.